are-we-gfx1100-yet/are-we-gfx1100-yet.github.io/content/post/text-gen-webui/index.md

 AutoGPTQ supports ROCm recently, and you can now do quantization with ROCm too.

-Unfortunately, only builds for ROCm 5.4.2 are provided officially for now, so we have to build it ourself.
+Unfortunately, only builds for ROCm 5.4.2 are provided officially for now, so we have to build it ourselves.

 ```bash
 cd text-generation-webui